PySimpleGUI/PySimpleGUI/readme.md

   ## Background
 I was frustrated by having to deal with the dos prompt when I had a powerful Windows machine right in front of me.
 Why is it SO difficult to do even the simplest of input/output to a window in Python??

-There are a number of 'easy to use' Python GUIs, but they're **very** limiting.
-PySimpleGUI takes the best of packages like `EasyGUI`and `WxSimpleGUI` , both really handy but limited, and adds the ability to define your own layouts.
+There are a number of 'easy to use' Python GUIs, but they were too limited for my requirements.
+PySimpleGUIest of packages like `EasyGUI`and `WxSimpleGUI` , both really handy but limited, and adds the ability to define your own layouts.
 This ability to make your own forms is the  primary difference between these and `PySimpleGUI`.

 Every call has optional parameters so that you can change the look and feel.
 Don't like the button color?
 It's easy to change by adding a button_color parameter to your widget.
 The configure is done in-place.